Madison-SDC/PeerToPeer/README.md

 Keeps track of all connections and allows you to open new ones.

-### ConnectionEstablisher

-Handles the initialization of Sockets, whether the connection is being initialized from a ServerSocket or not.

 ### Connection

 Threaded.
 Polling on the ObjectInputStream, has the ability to write output over ObjectOuputStream.